dell/csm-docs/content/docs/csidriver/features/powermax.md

 ### Install multiple drivers

-To install multiple CSI Drivers for Dell EMC PowerMax in a single Kubernetes cluster, you can take advantage of the custom driver name feature.
+To install multiple CSI Drivers for Dell PowerMax in a single Kubernetes cluster, you can take advantage of the custom driver name feature.
 There are a few important restrictions that should be strictly adhered to:
 - Only one driver can be installed in a single namespace
 - Different drivers should not connect to a single Unisphere server
 - Different drivers should not be used to manage a single PowerMax array